seccubus/seccubus/_posts/15-01-20-OWASP-ZAP-release.md

 Download the OWASP ZAP Proxy and extract the tar.gz http://sourceforge.net/projects/zaproxy/files/2.3.1/ZAP_2.3.1_Linux.tar.gz/download

-The OWASP ZAP tool needs Java so install it:

-Cent-OS
-sudo yum install java-1.7.0-openjdk.x86_64

-Ubuntu
-sudo apt-get install openjdk-7-jre-headless

-Now you are ready to go and can select the ZAP scanning tool in the Seccubus GUI.

 20-01-2015 - 2.13 - OWASP ZAP Proxy
 ======================================
 Seccubus OWASP ZAP Proxy release